 • Original death certificate or original divorce certificate (if there was an earlier marriage), together with its certified Thai translations

-The requirements from Thai nationals at the local district office are:
+Requirements from Thai nationals at the Local District Office:

 • Citizen identification card; and